-I then worked as a food microbiologist and a consultant to the food industry for a number of organisations including Safeway and SGS UK Ltd where I carried out routine microbiological investigations of foods, investigated customer complaints, and established product shelf lives.
-I also carried out hygiene inspections of food businesses, investigated specific microbiological problems, consulted on food law with particular reference to accuracy of information on food labels, and general consultancy work.
+After graduating with a microbiology based BSc (Hons) in Biological Science from the University of Leicester in 1991, I worked as a food microbiologist and a consultant to the food industry for a number of organisations including Safeway and SGS UK Ltd. Here I carried out routine microbiological investigations of foods to test their quality and safety, determined food durability and set use by dates, and investigated customer complaints.
+I also carried out hygiene inspections of food businesses, investigated specific microbiological problems, consulted on food law with particular reference to accuracy of information on food labels, and general food consultancy work.

-I then returned to academia in 1996 as a research assistant at University of Surrey, Roehampton where I undertook a PhD in Microbiological Contamination in the Home.
-My research initially focussed on determining the risk factors for domestic cases of Salmonella food poisoning in chldren under 5, but this was later broadened to include people of all ages.
+I returned to academia in 1996 as a research assistant at University of Surrey, Roehampton where I completed a PhD investigating risk factors for domestic cases of salmonella food poisoning in children and adults.

-I joined Bath Spa University College (as was) in 2001 to lecture in food safety and food quality.
-Since that time I have developed new modules in Disease and Public Health, Public Health Nutrition, and Introduction to Microbiology, and redesigned the third year Food Safety module.
-I am currently Course Leader for the Diet And Health degree programme.
+I joined Bath Spa in 2001 to lecture in food safety and food quality.
+During my time here, I have developed new modules in Disease and Public Health, Public Health Nutrition, Applied Microbiology, and Communicating Science, and redesigned the third year Food Safety module to increase the focus on food safety management and HACCP.
+I was the course leader for the Diet and Health degree programme until the University restructured its provision, and am currently Senior Lecturer in Food Microbiology.

 In 2012, I gained Fellowship status with the Higher Education Academy.